UW-Advanced-Robotics-Lab/uwarl-mujoco-summit-wam-sim/README.md

 ### A.4 MuJoCo-ROS integration
 <img src="./documentation/mujoco_ros_integration.png" alt="mujoco_ros_integration" width="800"/>

+In detail, zoomed in on the Hardware Interface:

 <img src="./documentation/mujoco_ros_integration_detailed.png" alt="mujoco_ros_integration_detailed" width="800"/>

 To find more details on the ROS integration of the MuJoCo simulator, see the pdf file in the documentation folder.